ConnectAI-E/GitMaya/README.md

 ## 📦 Ecosystem

-There are four repositories for gitmaya, and this is one of them:
+There is a series of gitmaya repositories, and this is one of them:

 |     | Repository                                                | Language | Purpose                   |
 | --- | --------------------------------------------------------- | -------- | ------------------------- |